ITRS-Group/check_aws/README.md

-check_aws: AWS CloudWatch Nagios plugin
+nagios_aws: AWS Nagios plugin
 ===

-This Nagios plugin makes use of [boto/boto](https://github.com/boto/boto) for interacting with AWS, and [flyingcircus/nagiosplugin](https://bitbucket.org/flyingcircus/nagiosplugin/src/default) to convert the results to a Nagios-interpretable format.
+This plugin makes use of [boto/boto](https://github.com/boto/boto) for interacting with AWS CloudWatch, and [flyingcircus/nagiosplugin](https://bitbucket.org/flyingcircus/nagiosplugin/src/default) to convert the results to a Nagios-interpretable format.